-Shhh is for oil shale

-Posted by Heading Out on June 27, 2006 - 4:11pm

-Topic: Supply/Production
+Tech Talk: Oil Shale, a Future Source of Oil?

-Tags: mahogany layer, oil shale, piceance basin [list all tags]
+Posted by Heading Out on February 14, 2010 - 8:58am Topic: Supply/Production Tags: oil shale, oil supply, tech talk [list all tags]

-There seems to be a general consensus among many of those that write about world energy, that the 2 trillion barrels of oil potentially available out of the 4 trillion barrels locked in the United States oil shales are not a realistic source of supply.
-However, after an eleven year hiatus, Colorado School of Mines are reactivating their annual Oil Shale Symposia.
-And the resource is not quite the nonentity that it may appear.
-(A quick search through the indices of a number of the PO books did not find it listed in any).
-Given that, for example, "Japan started oil production at Fushun in 1929, and developed, in less than ten years, the world's largest oil shale industry.
+One of the large numbers that is often quoted in response to the concerns that some of us express over future energy supplies relates to the amount of oil that is present in oil shale.
+However, there seems to be a general consensus among many that write about world energy, that the 2 trillion barrels of oil potentially available out of the 4 trillion barrels locked in the United States oil shales are not, at the present time, a realistic source of supply.
+So for the next couple or more weeks these weekly tech talks will be discussing oil shale.
+The Federal Government is reviewing the leasing process for these lands, and so it might be timely.

+To read previous posts in this series of tech talks, click here.

+After an eleven year hiatus, Colorado School of Mines reactivated their annual Oil Shale Symposia in 2006, and has been hosting them since then, with the last one being held last October.
+And the resource is not quite the nonentity that it may at first appear.

+Japan started oil production at Fushun in 1929, and developed, in less than ten years, the world's largest oil shale industry.
 Shale oil was a principal source of fuels for Japan during World War II.
-Fushun production continues to expand under Communist China and may be 40,000 bpd presently."
-(Ref.
-1) it is perhaps justifiable to take a little closer look at this whole issue and try to explain some of the technical state of affairs, point out a little of the disingenuousness of some of the statements that have been made, but largely leave the political discussion to others.
+Fushun production continued to expand under Communist China and may be 40,000 bpd presently.

+That quote was from a paper in 1964, more recently the USGS have noted an annual production of around 415,000 barrels. it is therefore justifiable to take a little closer look at this whole issue and try to explain some of the technical state of affairs, point out a little of the disingenuousness of some of the statements that have been made, but largely leave the political discussion to others.
+I will largely, at least initially, deal with deposits in the USA, though there has been a significant industry in Estonia since 1916, though the deposits are anticipated to be exhausted within the next 30 years.

-Unfortunately the last time that a serious look was taken at this resource was back in the 1970's and 1980's, when at one time, under the Project Independence Blueprint, a shale oil production target of 1 million barrels of oil per day was projected, in line with President Ford's State-of-the-Union Message of 1975.
-(Ref 2).
+Unfortunately the last time that a serious look was taken at the US resource was back in the 1970s and 1980s, when at one time, under the Project Independence Blueprint, a shale oil production target of 1 million barrels of oil per day was projected, in line with President Ford's State-of-the-Union Message of 1975.
 That program, in turn, was based on the considerable amount of research that had been carried out, both in the US, and abroad, and on an initial evaluation of practical means to meet the target.
 But before one looks at that target, and its feasibility, perhaps it is better to look a little more closely at the information which led up to the prediction.